Working with Neurodivergence

 Anne Turnbull

-Anne is an EMDR therapist and a clinical supervisor.
-Anne has her own private practice and has a particular interest in working with neurodiergence (autism & ADHD).
+Anne is an EMDR consultant and a clinical supervisor.
+Anne has her own private practice and has a particular interest in working with neurodivergence (autism & ADHD).
 Anne works with children, young people and adults.

-Anne currently works as a consultant and facilitator for Leeds Beckett University’s Carnegie School of Education, designing and facilitating workshops on reflective and peer on peer supervision.
+Anne currently works as a consultant and facilitator for Leeds Beckett University Carnegie School of Education, designing and facilitating workshops on reflective and peer on peer supervision.

 In the Past...